saigkill/JobApplicationManager/CONTRIBUTING.md

 #### `develop` BRANCH

-The master branch is the working directory
+The master branch is the working directory.
+All new features and bugfixes should be commited to this branch.
+This branch is merged into the master branch when a new release is made.

 #### PULL REQUESTS